Featurable/react-google-reviews/README.md

 2. Create a new Featurable widget
 3. Click Embed > API and copy the widget ID

+> [!NOTE]
+> The Featurable API is free to use and provides additional features like caching, automatic updates, and more reviews.
+To prevent abuse, the Featurable API is subject to rate limits.

 ![Copy Featurable Widget ID](public/images/featurable-widget-id.png)

 ```jsx